osv-io/osv-io.github.io/_posts/learn/0000-06-01-frequently-asked-questions.md

 nav: learn
 ---

-## What is the Beta program all about? why is it close?
+## What is the Beta program all about? why is it closed?
 [Beta related questions](beta-release)

-## Why a new operating system?
+### Why a new operating system?

 Operating systems have evolved over decades to perform two distinct functions: manage the hardware, and provide isolation between the multiple applications and user running on the system.